AidanCaughey1/CS46X-UniFreelancer/testing/README.md

 - Test files should **end with `.test.js`** to be automatically discovered by Mocha.

 ## How to Run
-Install dependencies
+Install dependencies//
-npm install
+npm install//
-Run tests
+Run tests//
 npm test